COD1995/personal/assets/courses/deeplearning/rnn/modern_rnn.md

 - Ignore irrelevant observations,
 - Reset the latent state when necessary.

-**Input Gate, Forget Gate, and Output Gate** The data feeding into the LSTM gates are the input at the current time step and the hidden state of the previous time step, as illustrated in Figure {{ figure_counter }}.
+<strong style="color: red; font-weight: 900;">Input Gate, Forget Gate, and Output Gate</strong>
+The data feeding into the LSTM gates are the input at the current time step and the hidden state of the previous time step, as illustrated in Figure {{ figure_counter }}.

 <div class="row mt-3">
     {% assign figure_counter = figure_counter | plus: 1 %}